Skip to content

 Nickols takes the helm as part of ocean observatory network

-Admin 28 October 2021 Kerry Nickolsoceanography
+Biosphere Editor 28 October, 2021 Kerry Nickolsoceanography

 CSUN marine biologist Kerry Nickols will take responsibility for an automated observatory on the Santa Monica Pier, part of a network of sensor stations along…